Mary F. Thomas: Death and legacy

 Thomas died in Richmond, Indiana, on August 19, 1888.
 In her final wishes she requested that her six pall bearers be women: four white women to represent the Good Templars, the Woman's Christian Temperance Union, the Indiana Woman's Suffrage Association, and the Richmond, Indiana, Home for Friendless Women, and two African-American women to represent all races and the struggle for rights for all.
-Her remains are buried beside her husband's at Maple Hill Cemetery in Hartford, Michigan, near the home of their daughter, Paulina (Thomas) Heald.

 Thomas is remembered as a pioneer woman physician, for her work as a temperance advocate and an abolitionist, her leadership in the women's suffrage movement, and her service to the Indiana Women's Suffrage Association.
 As a “champion of the oppressed”, especially women and children in need, she was "alert to all injustice suffered by women under the law, and energetic in her efforts to secure a remedy.
 Though not a lobbyist in any sense of the term, her influence and work aided materially in bringing about better legislation in Indiana for women and children."
 According to an obituary published in 1889 in the Friends' Intelligencer and Journal, "she was always deeply interested in the care of the helpless and needy, -- a veritable Dorcas, and beloved physician indeed to the poor."
+An Indiana State Historical Marker commemorating Dr. Mary F. Thomas was dedicated in Richmond, Indiana, in 2023.